javalite/site-content/src/activejdbc/runtime_discovery.md

 ## Runtime discovery

-ActiveJDBC performs a runtime discovery of tables that correspond to models at run time.
+ActiveJDBC performs a runtime discovery of tables that correspond to models.
 This happens once when any model is used for the first time.

 What gets discovered: